amirakbarnejad/amirakbarnejad.github.io/index.md

 Link to GPEX documentation [https://gpex.readthedocs.io/en/latest/](https://gpex.readthedocs.io/en/latest/)

+* N. Guruprasad, A. Akbarnejad, PJ Barnes, G. Bigras, and N. Ray, "A Closer Look at Weak Supervision’s Limitations in WSI Recurrence Score Prediction", 2023 IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2023).

 * Y. Yang and A. Akbarnejad and N. Ray and G. Bigras, "Double adversarial domain adaptation for whole-slide-imageclassification,"